jstowers/ReactWebpage/README.md

 1.  babel-loader => teaches babel how to work with webpack
 2.  babel-core => knows how to take in code, parse it, and generate files
 3.  babel-preset-env => ruleset (dozens of individual rules) for telling babel exactly what pieces of ES15/16/17 syntax to look for, and how to turn it into ES5 code.
 Ex) turns arrow functions into regular functions; turns let into var.

-## Webpack Dev Server
-Lightweight dev server running on http://localhost:8080.
-Implements hot loading to automatically refresh parts of the page that have changed.

 ### publicPath
 To allow on-demand-loading of webpages, it is important to specify the public URL of the output directory when referenced in a browser.